avajs/ava/docs/recipes/testing-with-selenium-webdriverjs.md

 The `concurrency: 1` value will only allow AVA to run one file at a time.
 It however cannot control how many tests in that file can run at the same time.

-The `verbose: true` value will enable verbose output which helps readability IMO.
+The `verbose: true` value will enable verbose output.

-Now if we run the same `npm test` command
+Now if we run the same `npx ava` command:

 ```console
 DevTools listening on ws://127.0.0.1:49720/devtools/browser/9ebf4394-447b-4916-91cc-692d06d88896